lifeparticle/JS-Cheatsheet/README.md

 }
 ```

+## for...of

-## for...of statement iterates over iterable objects including String, Array, TypedArray, Map, Set, and Intl.
+`for...of` statement iterates over iterable objects including String, Array, TypedArray, Map, Set, and Intl.
 Segments to get the property values.

 ```js
 for (variable of object) statement;